What Is Immune Thrombocytopenia?

 - small red or purple spots on the skin called petechiae (peh-TEE-kee-eye)

 - purple spots that look like bruises called purpura (PURR-pyur-ah)

-Very rarely, immune thrombocytopenia can cause bleeding in the brain (a stroke).
+Very rarely, especially if there is an injury to the head, immune thrombocytopenia can cause bleeding in the brain (a stroke).

 What Causes Immune Thrombocytopenia?